 Life care planning refers to an increasingly popular elder-centric approach to the law that enables families to plan for challenges that all-too-often accompany aging.
 An interdisciplinary team works together to identify needs, current and future, and creates a plan to take on these challenges as they arise.

 If you’re not comfortable operating in “crisis mode,” life care planning is likely a great fit for your family.
-Life care planning is all about planning ahead.
+This kind of planning is all about planning ahead.

 For most people, having a plan in place is comforting and provides a sense of security.
-It doesn't hurt to consult an elder care law expert who has experience with Life Care Planning and find out what solution best fits your needs.
+It doesn't hurt to consult an elder care law expert who has experience with this specific planning and find out what solution best fits your needs.